jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Notice that the action is referenced by the username and action repository along with a versions number; in this case `@v1`.
+Notice that the action is referenced by the username and action repository along with a version number; in this case `@v1`.
 This version number refers to a tagged release.
 This helps ensure that that users of your action have consistent behavior (for example providing the correct inputs and seeing consistent outputs).
 As an action author you can make use of whatever versioning system you want (including semantic versions) however the actions runner will treat everything after the `@` as a ref[^ref] and expects and exact match.

 [^ref]: Workflows can also refer to GitHub Actions by SHA.
 In many cases this is much safer as an author could make changes to the code for a given tag.

+## Preparing the release

 To release our action we need to do the following: